- When Cancer Comes Back: Cancer Recurrence

 Why won’t my doctor give me a “no-cancer guarantee?”

+The first cancer might come back.
 A recurrent cancer starts with cancer cells that the first treatment didn’t fully remove or destroy.
 This does not mean that you got the wrong treatment.
 It does not mean that you did anything wrong after treatment, either.
 It means that a small number of cancer cells survived the treatment you had.
 There were probably too few to be detected on tests or scans.
 But over time, these cells grew into tumors or cancer of the same cells as the first one.

 Not all of the factors that help cancer cells grow have been found yet.
 Even though treatment may seem to get rid of all of the cancer, there may be just one tiny cancer cell left someplace in the body.
 This cell might not cause any harm for many years.
 Suddenly, something can change the immune system and “wake up” the cell.
 When it becomes active, it can grow and divide to make other cells.
 Finally, it becomes big enough for your doctor can detect it as a recurrence.

+A new cancer can develop.
 Just as it happened the first time, there is also a chance that some of your normal cells may, for any number of reasons, develop damage in their DNA.
 (DNA holds genetic information on cell growth, division, and function.)
 This damage then causes a gene (a small section of DNA) to change (mutate).
 When genes mutate, they can become oncogenes, which can allow cells to become cancer cells that divide too quickly and out of control.
 DNA damage can cause a second type of cancer, just as it caused the first one.

 There are also tumor suppressor genes, which tell cells when to repair damaged DNA and when to die (a normal process called apoptosis, or programmed cell death).
 These genes are like the brakes on a car.
 Just as the brakes keep a car from going too fast, a tumor suppressor gene keeps the cell from dividing too quickly.
 When tumor suppressor genes are mutated or turned off – that is, when the brakes fail – the cells divide very fast, allowing cancer cells to develop.
 Changes in tumor suppressor genes can be inherited (you are born with them), but more often they happen during your life.
 (See our document called Genes and Cancer to learn more about this.)